X

 I’m actually sorry.
 Okay.
 Yeah.
 So I’ll just try to be a little loud.
 My first question is bookkeeping.
 Is it fair to assume part of the realization improvement that you’ve seen in the quarter is also to do with the repeat appreciation?

-The answer is yes, Pulkit, but can you be little far away from your handset or whatever you’re talking from?
-Because it’s little too jarring.
-We can’t hear you clearly.
+The answer is yes, Pulkit, but — can you be a little far away from your handset or whatever you’re talking from, because it’s little too jarring.
+Like, we can’t hear you clearly.

 Pulkit Patni